wtsia/Blog-Site/roverblog/content/posts/Scalability.md

 - When codebases are uniform, you can create an image (Amazon Machine Image for AWS) as a 'super clone' from which to draw from

 #### Summary:
-updating the codebase uniformly requires access to a central db or persistent cache, using a tool liek Capistrano, then forming a 'super clone' to propogate further.
+updating the codebase uniformly requires access to a central db or persistent cache, using a tool like Capistrano, then forming a 'super clone' to propogate further.

 ## Database
 - Even with horizontal scaling, MySQL leads to slower performance and eventual breakdown.